degatedev/trusted_setup/Participants using AWS CloudFormation.md

 ![](https://i.imgur.com/pA0OwIS.gif)

 ## Step2.
-Excute To Generate Contribution File
+Execute To Generate Contribution File

 ### 1. Copy the IPv4 Public IP of EC2
 Click on the "EC2" service, and then click on "Instances" in the left sidebar.
 Select the newly created EC2 instance from the list of instances.